RobertTalbert/modernalgebra/design-notes/350-w2021-assessments.md

 BIG SKILLS:

 - Clear, correct mathematical expression in both written and oral form
+	- Given a proposition that is known to be true, write a proof
+	- Given a proposition that is known to be true, explain the proof in a presentation
 - Ability to "unpack" mathematical definitions
 	- State verbatim with all detais included
 	- Construct simple and complex examples